Systematic derivation of perturbative unitarity bounds for any models: How to use anyPUB ?

 Express the quartic part of the tree-level potential in terms of real fields and specify which couplings are real:

 Derive the $2 \rightarrow 2$ scattering matrix in the $s\rightarrow\infty$ limit via the four-point vertices:

-In order to block diagonalise the scattering matrix, convert it into an adjacency matrix by putting all non-zero off-diagonal elements of the S-matrix to 1, and the remaining elements to zero~\cite{harary1959graph}:
+In order to block diagonalise the scattering matrix, convert it into an adjacency matrix by putting all non-zero off-diagonal elements of the S-matrix to 1, and the remaining elements to zero~\cite{harary1959graph}.
+This adjacency matrix can be obtained via

 The adjacency matrix $A$ of a graph should be interpreted as the following: an non-zero element $A_{ij}$ corresponds to an oriented edge $i\rightarrow j$ in the graph, from the vertex labeled by $i$ to the vertex labeled by $j$.
 The scattering matrix is hermitian at tree-level, thus the resulting adjacency matrix is symmetric, leading to an undirected graph (for the vertex $i$ and $j$, one both has the edge $i \rightarrow j$ and the edge $j \rightarrow i$).
 Therefore we only focus on the upper triangle.
-The non zero-elements are at the following positions:
+The non zero-elements of the adjacency matrix are at the following positions:

 The corresponding graph has 5 vertices, all connected with each other.
 The columns/rows 2, 3, 4, 5, 7, 8, 9, 11, 12, 14 containing only zero elements thus simply correspond to isolated vertices in the graph.
 The corresponding graph is obtained via